evoplex/evoplex/README.md

 --------------------------------------------------------------------------------

-Evoplex is a platform for implementing Agent-Based Models (ABM) and Multi-Agent Systems (MAS) imposing a [theoretical-graph approach](https://en.wikipedia.org/wiki/Graph_theory).
-Here, each agent is represented as a node in the network and is constrained to interact only with its neighbours, which are linked by edges in the network.
+[Evoplex](https://evoplex.org) is a fast, robust and extensible platform for developing agent-based models (ABM) and multi-agent systems (MAS) on networks.
+Each agent is represented as a node and interacts with its neighbors, as defined by the network structure.

 <p align="center">
   <img alt="Evoplex 0.2.0" src="https://evoplex.org/img/evoplex0.2.0_nowak92_2018-09-03.gif" width="90%">